Nuttipong/recognizers-text/README.md

     build the solution manually and then choose solution configuration as Release and Start(F5)

+## What we do experiment as below

+#### Constraint
+    perform per languages
-## What we do experiment is increase variable text sizes multiply by 1, 10 and 100 and also support multiple langauges.
+    perform variable text sizes to multiply by 1, 10 and 100

 ### Microsoft.Recognizers.Text.Number
 ```